theorangepotato/programming-languages-2019/BNFC-installation.md

 Install Linux from the Windows store and continue to follow the instructions for Linux/MacOS in the next section ... this maybe preferable as it puts us all on the same page ... specifically there is the Windows Subsystem for Linux (WSL).
 Any Windows 10 user can install WSL on their pc.

-This video may help to install the [Haskell Platform in WSL](https://www.youtube.com/watch?v=aC3-Ur-mNM0):
+This video may help to install the [Haskell Platform in WSL](https://www.youtube.com/watch?v=aC3-Ur-mNM0).
+The short version is:

     sudo apt update
     sudo apt upgrade